nikhilsambharwal/REALK/README.md

-this is real estete websitre
+This is a prjoect which bassicaly focus on an website on real estate listing i hope you will find it usefull